rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.hoursmonitoring/documentation.md

 ## Description

-This processor measures how long a boolean value (status of the operation) does not change.
-Once the value is changes the event with the measured time is emitted and cumulated to calculate and emit the daily, weekly and monthly minutes/hours of operating.
+This processor measures the time during which a Boolean value (state of an operation) does not change.
+Once the value changes, the event with the measured time is output and accumulated to calculate and output daily, weekly and monthly minutes/hours of operation.
 ***

 ## Required inputs